Wednesday, December 9, 2020

 Simon Davis cut his Dredd teeth on an extra-long, triple-page-length chapter of this story in which Dredd is on trial for war crimes.
 LOTS of sketchy bits in it.

 Another problem is that there are two rival storylines going on at the same time, and they don't quite mesh.
 The main story is about Narcos taking over the city; the side story is about Orlok snatching Dredd and taking him to be tried by the surviving Sovs of East Meg 1.
-Wagner does stitch these strands together logically – and indeed more smoothly then the Judda subplot in Oz – but tonally the two stories don't really fit.
+Wagner does stitch these strands together logically – and indeed more smoothly than, say, the Judda subplot in Oz – but tonally the two stories don't really fit.
 The main purpose it serves is to explain how Mega City One can only ever be taken over if Judge Dredd is out of the way (a trope already seen in Judge Cal and Necropolis).

 Personally speaking, I think reprints of this epic haven't helped either, as they've chosen to work through the Prog stories first, then the Megazine.
 (The original Hamlyn collection had these in two separate volumes, and the Case Files 30 presents the material the same way, just bound in one volume)